Guilty Gear X2: Gameplay

 Guilty Gear X2 adds a new feature to the series: a burst gauge, which is filled as the player causes or receives damage.
-By pressing buttons in combination, the player character jump and unleash a blast of energy—a Psyche Burst.
+This allows access to the Psyche Burst, an attack that can be performed even while the character is reeling from the enemy's strikes.
 It allows the player to break combinations and super moves in the middle of the opponent's offensive.
 Also, when used under specific conditions, if the blast hits the adversary, the tension gauge is filled to its maximum capacity immediately.

 Guilty Gear X2 offers eight modes: Arcade, Survival, M.O.M. (an acronym for Medal of Millionaires), Mission, Story, Training, Versus 2P and Versus CPU.
 The Arcade Mode allows the player to fight against several enemies until reach the final fight against the boss.
 On the Survival Mode, the player continuously battle against enemies until they reach the 500th and final level or die, whichever comes first.
 Medal of Millionaires is a variation in which the player earn medals by performing combos.
 In the Mission Mode, there are 50 challenges, in which the player fights with and against a predetermined character; the player character has handicaps such as being prevented from jumping, being poisoned, or starting a fight with half of health.

 The Story Mode reveals the game's plot through battles interleaved with conversations between the player character and their enemies.
 The story varies depending on the player's choice and performance in battles; there is a total of 60 possible endings.
 The Training Mode allows the player to learn attacks by fighting a customizable CPU enemy.
 Two players can play in the Versus 2P, and on the Versus CPU the player fights against an AI-controlled character.
 In addition to those modes, there is a gallery with artworks, character endings, and cutscenes that are unlocked by playing Arcade, Mission and Story Mode.